Best-Brain-Gang/twitter_sentiment_analysis/README.md

 After installing the libraries, we have to import the libraries below:

+### 1. Starts with mounting your Google Drive, but since you will have a copy of zip file of Twitter-sentiment, you don't need this mount anymore.
+But to make sure there aren't any errors, just save the twitter sentiment zip on your Google Drive.

-### 1. Importing the libraries below as part of the ipynb:
+### 2. Importing the libraries below as part of the ipynb:

 `import os`